dhellmann/pymotw-3/source/os.path/index.rst

 .. module:: os.path
     :synopsis: Platform-independent manipulation of filenames.

-:Purpose: Parse, build, test, and otherwise work on filenames and paths.

 Writing code to work with files on multiple platforms is easy using the functions included in the :mod:`os.path` module.
 Even programs not intended to be ported between platforms should use :mod:`os.path` for